 Enjoy Alpine Views

 Before leaving on my trip, Instagram taught me that Kyrgyzstan did indeed have some incredible landscapes to enjoy.
 But of course, nothing really prepares you for the reality of the experience, which was honestly overwhelming in the best possible sense of the word.
 Not only is the natural beauty of Kyrgyzstan unexpected and undeniably gorgeous, it’s also incredibly varied.
-Within a view hours you can admire alpine meadows reminiscent of Austria, desert beauty that looks as if it was plucked from the American Southwest and even lake views that feel more like being on the shores of a great sea.
+Within a view hours you can trek into nature and admire alpine meadows reminiscent of Austria, desert beauty that looks as if it was plucked from the American Southwest and even lake views that feel more like being on the shores of a great sea.
 It’s remarkable and I’ve never experienced anything quite like it before.
 The chance to go back and see even more of these natural treasures is perhaps what motivates me the most to return, to explore even more and to see what else is there waiting to be discovered.

 Believe it or not, but even a luxury traveler such as myself found plenty of opportunities to be pampered throughout my time in Kyrgyzstan.
 Tourism is still in its infancy there, but new hotels and experiences are quickly opening their doors, including those geared towards luxury travelers.
 In Bishkek this means spending time at the truly exceptional Hyatt Regency Hotel.
 I was incredibly impressed by this, the best hotel in the city, from service to food and certainly the rooms, the hotel delivers.
 Bishkek also offers a wide range of excellent dining options for all tastes, but that’s perhaps to be expected in the capital city.
 Outside of Bishkek, luxury offerings may be somewhat more limited, but they do exist.
 In Osh this means staying at the Classic Hotel and in Karakol spending the night at the newly opened Karagat Hotel is a must-do.
 But activities are also at the heart of the luxury travel experience and this is where Kyrgyzstan truly shines.
 Whether it’s a mountain horse trek or spending time along Lake Issyk-Kul, there are plenty of exceptional experiences awaiting the intrepid traveler.